 - What is Tomb Sweeping Day in Hong Kong?

-- Ching Ming Festival by Discover Hong Kong
+- Ching Ming Festival by Hong Kong Fast Facts

 You might also enjoy reading:

 - Ching Ming Poem 清明 by 杜枚